What is Model United Nations? What are NHSMUN and IMUNA?

 Students that attend NHSMUN are treated to a truly unique experience.
 To kick off a rigorous week of debate, students are typically treated to a guest speaker that plays a major role in international relations.
 Past speakers have included US Ambassador to the UN Samantha Power, economist Jeffrey Sachs, and Ret.
 General David Petraeus.
 Students are also treated to meetings with the permanent mission to the UN (embassy) of the country they are representing, a unique experience for them to engage directly with professional diplomats.
 If an embassy is not available for a meeting, students can instead attend a speakers series featuring experts on topics such as the Sustainable Development Goals.
 Students then break out into their committee simulations, where they deliver speeches on their country’s policy in an attempt to convince their peers of their country’s point of view.

 The students’ charge for the week is to write and pass a resolution, which is a document that describes the actions that they propose to take.
 This requires countries with very different points of view to discuss their differences and find common ground.
 With anywhere from 15 to 250 students in a committee, reaching a compromise can take a lot of debate.
-The simulation ends with a special session at the UN Headquarters, where students are seated in the General Assembly Hall that has hosted many of the most prominent heads of state from the past few decades.
-Students discuss the final resolutions on the floor of the UN.
+The simulation features a special session at the UN Headquarters, where students are seated in the General Assembly Hall that has hosted many of the most prominent heads of state from the past few decades.
+Students discuss the final resolutions during the plenary session and closing ceremonies.
 All resolutions that pass an affirmative vote are published online after the conclusion of the conference.